Converting Vector to String in R

-Here are two ways to convert a vector to a string in R:
+Here are three ways to convert a vector to a string in R:

 1. Using paste()